Disrupted Studies: Guidance for applicants

 We realise that there are some issues that cannot be discussed fully within the personal statement in your UCAS application.
 These are often things of a sensitive nature.
-The University of Sheffield's Disrupted Studies form provides you with an opportunity to tell us more about any circumstances that have caused significant disruption to your post-16 studies, or any GCSE subjects that are needed as part of our course entry requirements.
+The University of Sheffield's Disrupted Studies scheme provides you with an opportunity to tell us more about any circumstances that have caused, or may still be causing, significant disruption to your post-16 studies, or to any GCSE subjects that are needed as part of our course entry requirements.

-Please read this guidance carefully and ensure you liaise with your UCAS referee prior to completing the form.
+Please read this guidance carefully and ensure you liaise with your UCAS referee prior to completing our Disrupted Studies form.

-The Disrupted Studies form should only be completed if you are applying for an undergraduate course(s) at the University of Sheffield.
-We have decided not to publish a list of qualifying criteria.
+The Disrupted Studies form should only be completed if you are applying for one or more undergraduate courses at the University of Sheffield.
+We have decided not to publish a list of qualifying criteria, although examples of circumstances that would qualify for consideration are provided on the Disrupted Studies homepage.
 All we ask is that you use the form to tell us about circumstances that have affected you and which have been outside your immediate control.

 Completing the Disrupted Studies form

 Where possible, Disrupted Studies forms should reach us at the same time as the UCAS application.
-In terms of assessment for interview or making course offers, we cannot guarantee to consider any information received after this deadline.
-However information will still be accepted until 31 July of the year of entry.
+In terms of invitation to interview or issuing offers, we cannot guarantee to consider any information received after this deadline.
+However, information will still be accepted until 31 July of the year of application.

-All Disrupted Studies forms may be subject to further review at Confirmation (ie when A-level results are released).
+All Disrupted Studies forms may be subject to further review when exam results are released.

 What happens to the information you provide?

-The information will be passed to the Admissions Tutor(s) for the course(s) you have applied for, who will assess it in accordance with the University's Undergraduate Admissions Policy.
+The information will be passed to the academic selector(s) for the course(s) you have applied for, who will assess it in accordance with the University's Student Admissions Policy.

 Information submitted via the Disrupted Studies form will be recorded on your applicant record.
-This will enable us both to assess the results of this initiative and to provide you with any relevant pre-entry support.
+This will enable us both to assess the results of the scheme and to provide you with any relevant pre-entry support.
 All data is held in accordance with Data Protection protocols and will not be shared beyond the University of Sheffield.